Orchestral Concert - Sibelius, Shostakovich

 Ön egy múltbeli eseményre keresett rá.
 Kérjük, válogasson aktuális kínálatunkból a Jegy.hu keresőjében!

-Last event date: Thursday, October 05 2017 7:45PM
+Last event date on this page: Thursday, October 05 2017 7:45PM

 The American Marin Alsop was born to be a musician; by the age of ten she already knew she wanted to be a conductor.
 Even though she’s sometimes shocked by how she, as a woman, can still be making history, that’s just what she did at the 2013 Proms when she conducted the closing concert.
 She’s now marking another first as she becomes the first woman to direct the BFO.